Sebastian Burduja: Early life and education

-In 2016, he became a doctoral student at the Academy of Economic Studies and, in 2019, he obtained the title of Doctor of Economics and International Affairs with the qualification "Summa Cum Laude".
+In 2016, he became a doctoral fellow at the Academy of Economic Studies and, in 2019, he was awarded the PhD in Economics and International Affairs Summa Cum Laude, with a thesis on combating business-to-business corruption.
+Since October 2025, he is a visiting professor at the School of Management of the National University of Political Studies and Public Administration (SNSPA).

-He also graduated from Stanford University (BA) and Harvard University (MBA and MPP).